5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 You can even find some luxury even as far as outdoor toilets are concerned.
 The Porta Potti toilet is a choice for everybody who wants to go to the loo at a camping trip the same way you do at home.
 The Porta Potti is basically a mini standard toilet.
-It comes with a big 5.5-gallon waste tank and 4-gallon water tank that is enough for about 70 flushes.
+It comes with a big 5.5-gallon waste tank and a 4-gallon water tank that is enough for about 70 flushes.

 If you’re looking for an RV portable toilet or for longer trips, the Porta Potti will do the job.
-The design of the outdoor toilet is quite impressive – it’s sleek and modern, and it even comes with a comfortable seat height.
+The design of the outdoor toilet is quite impressive – it’s sleek and modern, and it even comes with comfortable seat height.

-The height of a portable toilet seat is on average quite lower than for an ordinary toilet (even below 13 inches).
+The height of a camping toilet seat is on average quite lower than for an ordinary toilet (even below 13 inches).
 Porta Potti offers a considerable 15-inch height from the floor to the seat.

 When you’re asking yourself what is the best portable toilet for camping, RVs, vans and so on, you have your answer.
 The great thing about this high-end outdoor toilet is that using it feels like you’re at home in your own bathroom.
 It even has a compartment for a toilet roll.

-How do you carry the portable toilet around?
+How do you carry the camping toilet around?
 That’s very important because you don’t want to just touch one of these all over the place.
 As you can see from the image on the left, the Porta Potti has a handle between the water tank and toilet bowl.
 That’s how you can pick it up and carry it wherever you want.
 Nonetheless, be aware that despite weighing 10 pounds, it can weigh more than 30 pounds when fully filled with water.

 It’s also easy to clean it.
-We go through the section of how to clean and how to dispose of the portable toilet waste further on.
-For example, some RV or camping places have a designated ‘dump space’ where you can empty a portable toilet.
+We go through the section of how to clean and how to dispose of the camping toilet waste further on.
+For example, some RV or camping places have a designated ‘dump space’ where you can empty a campingtoilet.
 Cleaning it can be a messy business but the curly edges and few joints Porta Potti has makes cleaning an outdoor toilet easier.
 On top of that, it has a rotating pour-out spout that’s useful when you’re emptying the portable toilet water tank – you won’t get the backsplashes.

 Sealed valve: it is golden.
 Portable toilets can start to give away a bad odor, especially if left for a few days in the sun, as you might imagine.
 The Porta Potti has a special sealed valve that prevents bad odor from spreading.
-Like all high-end toilets, it’s leak proof which further prevents odor from spreading from the camping toilet.
+Like all high-end toilets, it’s leak-proof which further prevents odor from spreading from the camping toilet.

 Being a high-end toilet, it also has the highest price.
 Nonetheless, for $30 or so extra you’re buying the most expensive portable toilet but also the most comfortable and best-looking one.
 Check the current price here: